 Embrace the Individual

-Divergent is available as a three or four book series (the four books include the companion volume: Four), from Amazon.com, Barnes & Noble, or Harper Collins Publishers.
+Divergent is available as a three or four book series (the four books include the companion volume: Four), from Barnes & Noble and Harper Collins Publishers, among others.
 In her Divergent trilogy, Roth explores the issues of belonging and individuality.
 At the beginning of the first volume, Divergent, the characters' sense of belonging is defined by their faction.
 By the end of the third installment, Allegiant, the characters understand that they are individuals with unique characteristics and goals.
 While some readers may find the trilogy dark and gloomy in places, it should be noted that these themes are important.
 As the series ends, most characters are embracing their new individuality and Allegiant wraps up the storyline with a message of hope.